SR903

 SR903 is a basic 2 lane road between Cle Elum and Salmon La Sac.

-In other words: one lane in and one lane out from Roslyn and up to Salmon La Sac
+In other words: only one lane in and one lane out from Roslyn and up to Salmon La Sac

 IMO: Only having 2 lanes into and out of Roslyn/Ronald is concerning in the case of an emergency such as a fire and/or mass evacuations.
 How many emergency vehicles can come into the area while personal vehicles are leaving the area?